Irene (singer): Impact and influence

 On March 18, 2018, Irene mentioned reading Kim Ji-young, Born 1982, which led to her becoming the target of cyberbullying.
 On March 21, the mention caused a 104% surge in sales compared to the same period the previous week according to Yes24, with 70,000 copies sold in just one week, and regained #1 spot on Aladdin.
 Seoul Economic Daily noted on April 12, 2018, that "the book, which has been a bestseller since it was published in 2016, saw the 'Irene effect' with sales soaring by a whopping 462.4%".
 By May 2018, the book became the most borrowed title at Seoul National University, which houses South Korea's largest university library collection.

-In Gallup Korea's Idol Preference poll, Irene was named as one of the topmost loved idol celebrities in South Korea.
+In Gallup Korea's Idol Preference poll, Irene was named as one of the top-most loved idol celebrities in South Korea.
 In 2019, in a separate survey among soldiers doing mandatory military service in South Korea, Irene was ranked as the third most popular female K-pop idol.
-Irene has also consistently placed high in the Korea Queer Women Community's annual poll.

 Irene's popularity has led to several brand endorsements.
-She also topped the "Individual Girl Group Members Brand Power Ranking" chart published by the Korean Corporate Reputation Research Institute, placing within top 3 several times in 2018.
+She also topped the "Individual Girl Group Members Brand Power Ranking" chart published by the Korean Corporate Reputation Research Institute, placing within the top 3 several times in 2018.
 In 2023, she took the number one spot in the "Female Idol Star Ranking" for four consecutive weeks.

 Controversy

-On October 21, 2020, Kang Kook Hwa, a fashion editor, alleged (in a now-deleted Instagram post) that an unnamed female celebrity mistreated and lashed out at her when she worked as their stylist, using the tags #monster and #psycho.
+On October 21, 2020, Kang Kook Hwa, a fashion editor, alleged that an unnamed female celebrity mistreated and lashed out at her when she worked as their stylist.
 The next day, Irene posted an official statement on social media, apologizing for her poor words and actions.
 SM Entertainment also subsequently released a statement apologizing for causing concern to the public.
 The controversy sparked conversations about the "gapjil" culture in Korean society, referring to abusive conduct by people in power.
 Some believed that public outrage towards Irene was related to this issue.
 The incident also shed light on the higher standard women in idol groups are held to compared to male artists.

 Following further speculations, some staffers who had worked with Irene defended her by posting on Instagram that they had never experienced the alleged mistreatment from her.
 Ellena Yim, a former SM stylist and visual director, opined that the public should consider both sides of the story.
 The fashion editor involved in the incident also asked the public to refrain from speculating that there was a monetary settlement, emphasizing that there was only a sincere apology.

 On January 15, 2021, Irene posted her second public apology through the Lysn fan communication platform, reflecting on her career journey and acknowledging the need to improve her communication methods.
 She stated that "I realized the weight of words and actions, and I will become a more mature person".